 More tiny home communities are popping up to cater to this market, but for now, options are somewhat limited.
 Some tiny home owners park their house in the yard of a friend or family member.
 Others live full time in an RV or mobile home park.

 Like finding a location for your tiny house, finding a reputable and skilled tiny house builder can require extra legwork on your part.
 You can start your search by looking for builders certified through the following organizations:

-As with any contractor work, “I would get references when I talk to a builder and, if possible, inspect their work,” Wade Heyl, owner of Elite Tiny Homes in Louisiana, recommends.
+As with any contractor work, “I would get references when I talk to a builder and, if possible, inspect their work,” says Wade Heyl, owner of Elite Tiny Homes in Louisiana.